chiedozie013/portfolio-microverse/README.md

 ### Usage

-To run this project use the live server extention in your editor
+To run this project clone this projects url into your text editor and run the live server extention

 ### Install